N4S4/synology-api/README.md

 I am working on a major update which will change how the wrapper works on the backstage, improvements in responses speed and less resources used on your NAS.
-We are trying to keep functions name in the same way so you wont have many (or at all ) issues if you were using it before.
+I am trying to keep functions name in the same way so you wont have many (or at all ) issues if you were using it before.
 Both branches will be kept active and updated with latest functionalities (I'll try my best at least)

 ### Which one should you download?